jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Listings
 ^^^^^^^^

-When searching source extensions in the Extension Manager, JupyterLab displays the complete search result and the user is free to install any source extension.
+When searching extensions in the Extension Manager, JupyterLab displays the complete search result and the user is free to install any source extension.
 This is the :ref:`default_mode`.

 To bring more security, you or your administrator can enable ``blocklists`` or ``allowlists`` mode.
 JupyterLab will check the extensions against the defined listings.